SimplexCC/sell-docs/source/includes/_sell-txn-flow.md

 ## Deciding How Much To Sell ##

-SellCrypto transactions are transactions in which your end-users sell their crypto currencies and receive fiat money in exchange.
-The first thing your end-users need to do, then, is to decide how much crypto currency they wish to sell.
+SellCrypto transactions are transactions in which your end-users sell their cryptocurrency and receive fiat money in exchange.
+The first thing your end-users need to do, then, is to decide how much cryptocurrency they wish to sell.

-In order to do that, your end-users are presented with a screen where they can choose a cryptocurrency amount (e.g. 1.5 BTC) and see how much fiat money they will receive for it (e.g. 12,000 USD), or alternatively choose a fiat amount and see how much crypto currency they need to sell in order to receive that fiat amount.
+In order to do that, your end-users are presented with a screen where they can choose a cryptocurrency amount (e.g. 1.5 BTC) and see how much fiat money they will receive for it (e.g. 12,000 USD), or alternatively choose a fiat amount and see how much cryptocurrency they need to sell in order to receive that fiat amount.

 This is called the "Quote" stage.